glenasmith/glenasmith.github.io/guava/guava.md

 These slides are done in ([Reveal.js](http://lab.hakim.se/reveal-js/#/)).

-You can get to them at http://glenasmith.github.com/guava/
+You can get to these slides at http://glenasmith.github.com/guava/

+You can get the matching source project at https://github.com/glenasmith/guava-examples

 Each section is a "Top Level" slide, then use down arrows to dive deeper